Force Field Analysis

 Force Field Analysis Diagram

 Many questions can be used to help identify the forces involved.
-Some of the questions might be:
+Here are a few examples:

 1. What are the benefits and costs?